sysadmin-sergey/TwoButtonVerilogSimon/README.md

 # The reason for two buttons

 Originally I had implementations for 4 and 8 buttons but since I have not been able to figure out how to properly wire additional buttons to my board that only has 2 buttons, I have made a 2 button edition so that I would be able to utilize the buttons.

+A useful resource that I referenced while making this simon game was https://github.com/cemulate/simple-simon.